mayan-edms/Mayan-EDMS/docs/chapters/workflows.rst

 ==============

 Internally, workflows are implemented as a finite state machines (https://en.wikipedia.org/wiki/Finite-state_machine).
-And have the limitation that only one state can be the current active state for a workflow being executed.
-The other limitation of the current implementation is that every workflow needs at least one state marked as the initial state.
-These limitations are the result of a compromised in the design between flexibility and ease of use.
+To make them simpler to use, workflow have been designed so that only one state can be the current active state for a workflow being executed.
+Another design decision is that every workflow needs at least one state marked as the initial state.

 Visualizations
 ==============

-The graphical representation of a workflow (or a finite state machine style in Mayan EDMS's case) is similar to a flowchart.
+The graphical representation of a workflow is similar to a flowchart.
 The states are represented with circles.
 The transitions are represented with arrows.
 Circle with a double border represent the initial state of the workflow.

 To view the graphical representations of workflow use **Preview** button of the workflow in the setup view.